52147/Current-Age-Web/README.md

 # Current-Age-Web
 This is a web that can calculate your current age.
-Used Express as the server that via the internet and responds to incoming requests over HTTP.
+Used Express as the server which can listen via the internet and responds to incoming requests over HTTP.

 Set up npm package
 ```